Take the Elective

 - Gain experience working as part of a team to create and deliver workshops.

-- Gain experience working with young people.
+- Gain experience working with young people in secondary schools.

 - A certificate on completion of the programme.